 Isn’t that amazing?

 I’m astounded, how do you know your grandparents that way?
 I saw my grandparents practically every other day, went fishing, hung out at their house, was taught woodworking, they were constant vital presences in my life.
-What would it be like for them to just be strangers you’d talk to at Christmas, visitors every few months?
+What would it be like for them to just be strangers you’d talk to at Christmas?
+For them to be merely visitors every few months?
 All the intimacy of extended family, of extended community, sheared away and replaced with a narrow overworked tiny nuclear family unit and a world of transient friendships and arm’s length relationships.

 How do you have any kind of roots that way?
 So far from and so disconnected from your cousins, your neighbors, from the lands and paths and sights that sense of place that used to be shared between generations.
 As I said, I’m kind of amazed.